 Quickstart

 Get from a new account to a running cluster in your own AWS infrastructure.
-This guide walks through four stages:
+This guide has four stages:

-Budget roughly 10–15 minutes of your time, plus several minutes of background provisioning in AWS.
+Budget 10 to 15 minutes, plus 15 to 25 minutes of background provisioning in AWS.

 Before you begin